chhe/livecli/docs/twitch_oauth.rst

     </script>

-You successfully authenticated Streamlink with Twitch.
+You successfully authenticated Livecli with Twitch.

-Paste this into your :ref:`configuration file <cli-streamlinkrc>`:
+Paste this into your :ref:`configuration file <cli-liveurlrc>`:

 .. code-block:: bash